CERCCOUK/BreatheLondon/README.md

 There are two projects in this repository: *BreatheLondonNet* and *BreatheLondonInfo*.

 ### BreatheLondonNet
 This was hosted under the breathelondon.net domain.
 It provided HTML, CSS, Javascript for the map page.
-The maps use Google Maps and the graphs used Plotly.
+The maps use Google Maps and the graphs used Plotly.js.
 The map page was included in the EDF project website at breathelondon.org through an IFrame.

 ### BreatheLondonInfo
 This was hosted under the breathelondon.info domain.
 It is a Google AppEngine project to read the AQmesh sensor data from Google Cloud Platform Datastore.